-The place of worship for those following the Shinto religion is a shrine called a Jinja.
-Although they are a very popular tourist attraction across Japan, the Jinja is a sacred place and is expected to be treated with respect by all who enter it.
+The place of worship for those following the Shintō religion is a shrine called a jinja.
+Although they are very popular tourist attractions across Japan, a jinja is a sacred place and is expected to be treated with respect by all who enter it.

-A Torii (shown in the picture above) is built purposefully to highlight to visitors the beginning of the sacred space of the Jinja.
-In addition, everyone must enter and exit through the Torii too when visiting a Jinja.
-According to tsunagu Japan, the Torii is more than just a symbol of where sacred ground starts and ends, it is also widely believed that the gods enter and leave through a Torii, hence why it is such an important Shinto symbol.
+A torii is built purposefully to highlight to visitors the beginning of the sacred space of the jinja.
+Everyone must enter and exit through the torii too when visiting a jinja.
+The torii is more than just a symbol of where the sacred ground starts and ends; it is widely believed that the gods enter and leave through a torii, which is why it is such an important symbol in Shintō beliefs.

-Matsuri are known as celebrations that centre around the notion of rejoicing in being alive!
-The majority of these festivals are local and are in honour of a historical event or day celebrated nationally, alternatively they can be dedicated to the nearest shrine or Jinja’s represented deity.
-The main objective of these celebrations is to show gratitude for all the positive things in life for overall happiness.
+Matsuri are known as celebrations in Shintōism’s basic beliefs that centre around the notion of rejoicing in being alive!
+The majority of these festivals are local and honour a historical event or day celebrated nationally.
+Alternatively, they can be dedicated to the nearest shrine or jinja‘s represented deity.
+The main objective of these celebrations is to show gratitude for all the positive things in life and overall happiness.

-Shinto’s presence in Japan can not only be seen in architecture, but also in Japanese social culture.
-One of the best examples of this can be seen in the sport of Sumo wrestling, Japan’s national sport.
-Before the match begins the wrestlers first throw down a handful of salt in order to purify the arena.
-The symbolism behind kicking one another is supposedly to crush forces of evil.
-Both of these acts stem from Shinto origins and have remained a part of the sport since it first began thousands of years ago, as a performance to entertain the Shinto deities.
+One of the best examples of this can be seen in Sumo wrestling, Japan’s national sport.
+Before the match begins, the wrestlers throw down a handful of salt to purify the arena, and the symbolism behind kicking one another is to crush forces of evil.
+These acts originate from Shintō beliefs and have remained a part of the sport since it first began thousands of years ago, as a performance to entertain the Shintō deities.
 For more information on Sumo wrestling and other popular Japanese sports, read our recent blog post.

-Interestingly, a large majority of Japanese weddings are celebrated in accordance with traditional Shinto practise too.
-The main symbol of marriage between the two parties consists of them both drinking Sake from the same cup, originating from the Shinto wedding symbolism of each drinking Sake for purification.
-The traditional bridal wear which is a classic white kimono also originates from an original Shinto wedding.
-Many couples now like to fuse traditional elements with modern westernised aspects, however these subtle Shinto rituals have remained in the majority of services in some way.
+Interestingly, a large majority of Japanese weddings are celebrated in accordance with Shintōism’s basic teachings too.
+The main symbol of marriage between the two parties consists of them drinking Sake from the same cup, originating from the Shintō wedding symbolism of each drinking Sake for purification.
+The traditional bridalwear (a classic white kimono) also originates from Shintōism’s basic beliefs.
+Many couples now like to fuse traditional elements with modern westernised aspects.
+However, these subtle Shintō rituals have remained in the majority of services in some way.